 Being a non-denominational Christian preschool, the children learn about God’s wonderful love for them through prayer, Bible stories and a monthly memory verse.

 Our Pre-K Program is for children whose parents plan to enter them into kindergarten the following year.
-We offer many options for our Pre-K students from two to five days a week in the mornings from 9-12 or two to five days a week full day options from 9-3 on Tuesdays/Thursdays or Monday/Wednesday/Friday or all five days Monday-Friday.
+We offer many options for our Pre-K students, we have morning classes from 9-12 and an all-day class from 9-3 on Tuesdays/Thursdays or Monday/Wednesday/Friday or all five days Monday-Friday.

 As with all of our classes, Bible stories are read and discussed daily as well as a monthly memory verse.
 The children say prayer before snack and we discuss how the Lord loves us and cares for us every day.
 We are a non-denominational Christian preschool.